Classic PETOSA AM 1100 Accordion -

 of this accordion or would like to know more about it.

-and the amplified grill with tone modulator, also stored in a custom
+and the amplified grills without tone modulator, also stored in a custom

 microphones for uniform gain across the keyboard range.